 This leads to the best way to begin paying down debt.
 After all your debt is compiled into a list with balances and interest rates the best possible place to start is to understand what time frame you want all the debt to be paid off.
 There are calculators available online that you can reverse engineer the monthly amount required to be paid to eliminate all debt in a certain period.

-After you have determined what time frame is appropriate based on your cash flow then the next step is to organize all debt by balances, smallest first.
+After you have determined what time frame is appropriate based on your cash flow then the next step is to organize all debt by balances, the smallest first.
 (Keep in mind that you want to make sure to save 20% of your gross income during this time because when all emphasis is placed on paying off debt life can easily catch back up and spoil your efforts.)

-The reason behind organizing your debts by smallest first is to know what balances are easiest to payoff first.
+The reason behind organizing your debts by the smallest first is to know what balances are easiest to pay off first.
 There are psychological studies behind getting one debt removed versus paying down a certain debt by some amount.
-What you will want to do now is begin to pay the minimums on all your debt expect the smallest balance.
+What you will want to do now is begin to pay the minimums on all your debt except the smallest balance.
 Take the amount that you can allocate each month towards paying down your debt and subtract out all the minimums from the monthly amount you calculated earlier.
 The remaining monthly payment should be used towards the smallest loan amount first.
 After the smallest loan amount is paid off then take that amount and shift it to the next smallest amount (and make sure to include the minimum payment from the original loan into the next smallest loan).
 Repeat over and over until all short-term debt is paid.

 This strategy is commonly referred to as the debt snowball and should be used in all short-term debt elimination because it will have the greatest impact on your overall financial wellbeing.
 When you experience little wins during the journey then there will be this inner excitement to keep pushing forward.

-I hope that this brief article helps you get ahead in life and if you would like to setup a free phone consultation to discuss this further please reach out to schedule a time.
+I hope that this brief article helps you get ahead in life and if you would like to set up a free phone consultation to discuss this further please reach out to schedule a time.
 You can schedule a time by completing the form below.